DanielLosada/Transformers---Lyrics-Generator/README.md

 <p align="right"><a href="#toc">To top</a></p>

 ## 8. Conclusions <a name="conclusions"></a>

-Model Performance: The performance of the lyrics generator heavily depends on the size and quality of the dataset used for fine-tuning.
-When fine-tuning the model on a small dataset, the generated lyrics may lack coherence, structure, and meaningfulness.
-On the other hand, fine-tuning the model on a larger and more diverse dataset tends to produce more coherent and contextually relevant lyrics.
+Model Performance: The performance of the lyrics generator is heavily influenced by the size and quality of the dataset used for fine-tuning.
+When fine-tuning the model on a small dataset, the generated lyrics may exhibit limitations in terms of coherence, structure, and meaningfulness.
+In contrast, fine-tuning the model on a larger and more diverse dataset tends to yield lyrics that are more coherent and contextually relevant.

+Furthermore, we observed that the model's performance is affected when generating lyrics for artists who extensively utilize slang or have unconventional grammar.
+This could be attributed to the limited availability of data capturing such patterns, making it challenging for the model to learn them effectively.
+Additionally, issues with the tokenizer may arise, preventing correct tokenization of new or fragmented words.

+Interestingly, during single artist training, we noticed that artists like 50 Cent or Lil Wayne exhibited higher validation loss compared to other artists.
+This suggests that these artists' lyrics may pose additional challenges for the model, potentially due to their unique linguistic characteristics or unconventional usage of language.

+In summary, the performance of the lyrics generator depends on factors such as dataset size, diversity, and the linguistic patterns present in the training data.

 Training time and hardware requirements: Fine-tuning the GPT-2 model on a large dataset can be a computationally intensive task.
 It is essential to have access to sufficient computational power to train the model effectively.